Mary Kawennatakie Adams: Career

 During her life, she produced more than 25,000 baskets.
 In 1997, she received an award for excellence in Iroquois art from the Iroquois Indian Museum.
 Adams was included in the 1998 exhibition Crossing the Threshold, focusing on women artists, at the Bernice Steinbaum Gallery.

 Family

-Mary Adams was married to Michael Adams on September 18, 1939.
+She married Michael Adams on September 18, 1939.
 The couple had twelve children.

 Collections

 Adams's work is in the permanent collections of the Iroquois Indian Museum in New York, the Thunder Bay Art Gallery, the New York State Governor's Collection of Art in Albany, and the Smithsonian American Art Museum.

 Exhibitions

 Her exhibitions include the Smithsonian Institution; the Museum at the University at Albany, SUNY; the Heard Museum; the National Museum of the American Indian; the Pitt Rivers Museum and the Minneapolis Institute of Art.

 Death

 Adams continued to make baskets throughout her life.
 At the time of her death, even with failing eyesight, she was braiding sweet grass for her daughter Trudy, who was also making baskets.
 In 1999, Mary Adams died at home, in Snye, Quebec, on the Akwesasne Mohawk Reserve.